 Short on time?
 Make a simpler version of this healthy ice cream cake!

-If you're short on time or ingredients, you can completely omit any of the layers or omit the jam in the recipe.
-The cake will still work but it'll just be shorter in height.
-I've never heard anyone complain about a short cake ;).
+If you’re short on time or ingredients, you can completely omit any of the layers or omit the jam in the recipe.
+The cake will still work but will just be shorter in height.

 For example, you can make the cake with just the blueberry and vanilla ice cream layers!
 Or you can make just one flavor with jam swirled throughout it.